When to Book Wedding Photographer: The Best Time for Your Big Day

 Start by evaluating backgrounds, portfolios, and client testimonials of potential photographers.
 Photographers who have shot so many weddings often have a diverse and impressive portfolio to review.
 Ensure that reviews are consistent across multiple platforms.
 Client testimonials offer insight into the photographer’s reliability and client satisfaction.
 When comparing photographers, pay attention to where their packages start in terms of pricing, as this helps you evaluate options that fit your wedding budget.

 In the 12-18 month window, explore different photography styles and schedule consultations.
+Take time to identify unique styles such as candid, editorial, or documentary, as finding a photographer with specialized expertise in your preferred style ensures the best match for your vision.
 Understanding the photographer’s creative process and inspiration helps identify their portraits photography style and ensures it matches your vision.

 Meeting and Interviewing Photographers